MiRo-projects/MDK-Installation/README.md

 1. `cd ~/mdk/share/python/miro2/core`
 2. `./client_demo.py - caml & client_demo.py - camr & client_demo.py`

-## Environment variables
+### Environment variables
 If PyCharm is not inheriting the system environment variables, it may be easier to copy and paste this list instead of trying to wrangle the PyCharm launcher into behaving.
-Note that the first five variables will need updating to match your desired configuration.
+Note that the first five variables will need to be updated according to your desired configuration.
 ```
 MIRO_STATIC_IP=127.0.0.1
 MIRO_ROBOT_NAME=miro